Optical spin conductivity in ultracold quantum gases: Extensions of the results and proposed method

-{\it Extensions of the results and proposed method}--- We now discuss generalizations of our results [Eqs.~(\ref{eq:conductivity1}) and (\ref{eq:f-sum})] and proposal to measure $\sigma_{\alpha\beta}^{(S)}(\omega)$ based on Eq.~(\ref{eq:X_S(t)}).
+We now discuss generalizations of our results [Eqs.~(\ref{eq:conductivity1}) and (\ref{eq:f-sum})] and proposal to measure $\sigma_{\alpha\beta}^{(S)}(\omega)$ based on Eq.~(\ref{eq:X_S(t)}).
 First, we point out that Eqs.~(\ref{eq:conductivity1}) and (\ref{eq:f-sum}) as well as the measurement scheme for $S=1/2$ is naturally extended to two-component bosons~\cite{Myatt:1996,Hall:1998a,Hall:1998b} by regarding two species as spin-up and spin-down states.

 We next discuss an extension of the driving force to measure $\sigma_{\alpha\beta}^{(S)}(\omega)$.
 While generation of a pure spin current was considered so far, a more general time-dependent potential gradient inducing both mass and spin currents may be more practical in some experimental setups.
-For example, such a perturbation has been realized by applying a magnetic field gradient to $^{40}$K atoms with two hyperfine states~\cite{Jotzu:2015}.
-We find that this kind of perturbation is also available to measure $\sigma_{\alpha\beta}^{(S)}(\omega)$ when investigating spin-1/2 gases confined by harmonic or box traps~\cite{Note:Supplemental}.
+For example, such a perturbation has been realized by applying a magnetic-field gradient to $^{40}$K atoms with two hyperfine states~\cite{Jotzu:2015}.
+We find that this kind of perturbation is also available to measure $\sigma_{\alpha\beta}^{(S)}(\omega)$ when investigating spin-1/2 gases confined by harmonic or box traps (see Appendix~\ref{appendix:spin_mass} for details).
 In particular, in the spin-balanced case, cross correlations between mass and spin vanish, so that Eq.~(\ref{eq:X_S(t)}) holds even when both mass and spin currents are induced.
-The extension of our measurement scheme to spin-imbalanced cases is also possible~\cite{Note:Supplemental}.
+The extension of our measurement scheme to spin-imbalanced cases is also possible.